 Professional Scrum™ with Kanban Training

 Scrum.org and our Professional Scrum Trainers have worked with Daniel Vacanti and Yuval Yeret in the creation of this course, leveraging their Kanban expertise and knowledge.
-In 2007 Daniel helped to develop the Kanban Method for knowledge work.
-He managed the world’s first project implementation of Kanban that year, and has been conducting Kanban training, coaching, and consulting ever since.
-Yuval, who some call "Mr. Kanban Israel" is a recipient of the Lean Kanban community Brickell Key Award for his work helping establish a strong Kanban community with several enterprise product developments in Israel and worldwide.
-He has been helping companies large and small around the world with Scrum and Kanban since 2009 and his book "Holy Land Kanban" contains many of his stories from the trenches.
+In 2007, Daniel helped to develop the Kanban Method for knowledge work, including managing the world’s first project implementation of Kanban.
+Yuval, the author of "Holy Land Kanban" is a recipient of the Lean Kanban community Brickell Key Award for his work helping establish a strong Kanban community with several enterprise product developments in Israel and worldwide.
+In addition, all trainers of this class must have real-world experience in both Scrum and Kanban.

 View the different Focus Areas covered within this class and others.

 * When offered in-person, this course is generally delivered over two consecutive days.
 When offered as a Live Virtual Class, the course may be broken up into more, shorter days.

 After this course, PSK participants should be able to:

 - Understand flow and Kanban practices from the perspective of the Scrum Team

 - Explain how Kanban practices can be used to improve flow within a Sprint

 - Increase transparency by helping the Scrum Team visualize their Workflow

 - Use data to create a Scrum Team’s Service Level Expectation (SLE) for use in improving delivery predictability